--openwaittime <seconds>

-Specifies the maximum amount of time to wait, in seconds, for a TruePort connection to be established before returning to an application opening the serial port (not supported in Server-Initiated Lite Mode).
+-openwaittime <seconds> Specifies the maximum amount of time to wait, in seconds, for a TruePort connection to be established before returning to an application opening the serial port (not supported in Server-Initiated Lite Mode).
 You can specify the following values:

-- -1, open the serial port without waiting, even if there is no network connection, and don't give an error.
+- -2, wait forever for the TruePort connection to come up. - -1, open the serial port without waiting, even if there is no network connection, and don't give an error.
 Any written data is discarded if the TruePort connection is not up. - 0, open the serial port without waiting, and return an error (EIO) if the TruePort connection is not up.
-If a network connection exists, then no error is returned. - 1-30, wait up to the specified seconds for a TruePort connection to be fully established.
+If a network connection exists, then no error is returned. - 1-65535, wait up to the specified seconds for a TruePort connection to be fully established.
 If a timeout occurs before a network connection is established, an error is returned (EIO).